 To use this bidding strategy, you first need to share the purchase values with Facebook.
 This can be set up in the Events Manager with the Facebook Pixel.
 By using this bidding method, you can tell Facebook what’s the minimum return on ad spend you want to achieve.
 Facebook will optimize your ad delivery to users wwho are most likely to purchase at higher values.

 Lowest cost with cost cap

 This strategy helps you keep your cost low by allowing you to define a maximum cost per result.
 You’re guaranteed to never pay more than you want for results.
 This is an excellent bidding strategy to use once you know how much results should cost.
 It can also be your go-to strategy for smoke tests or other low budget campaigns.

 Tip: You can test all these strategies to find which one works best for you.

-Whoa there!
-Before you start creating mobile ads, make sure you landing page loads quickly on a mobile network.
+Tip: Before you start creating mobile ads, make sure you landing page loads quickly on a mobile network.
 It’s important to produce a great user experience even on smaller screen sizes.